a-windisch/flight_trajectories/README.md

 ### 0 Synopsis
 In this repository, I collect and analyze some of the data that I recorded from the sensors of my cell phone when plioting general aviation aircraft.
 Apart from position (WGS84), I also recorded altitude, magnetic heading, ground speed, and data from the accelerometers.
 Feel free to use the data as you please.
-You can also find and connect with me on [LinkedIn](https://www.linkedin.com/in/andreas-windisch-physics/)).
+You can contact me using andreas.windisch@yahoo.com.
+You can also find and connect with me on [LinkedIn](https://www.linkedin.com/in/andreas-windisch-physics/).

 ### 1 Data Files in this repository